SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 "In the following example, the logic is reversed using NOT.
 UPDATE dbtab FROM TABLE @ind_tab INDICATORS NOT SET STRUCTURE comp_ind.

-"SET addition: Changing values of specific fields in all table rows "There are mutliple options for the value assignment.
-E.g. you can use "a literal, host variable/expression, SQL function, and so on.
-UPDATE dbtab SET comp2 = ... .
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>